VL-ocean/cat-mouse-game/README.md

 ## Credits

   - ### Tutorials & Content
-    - [Code institute](https://learn.codeinstitute.net/) - The tutorials and videos were used to choose the elements and implement the styles.
+    - [Code institute](https://learn.codeinstitute.net/) - The tutorials and walkthrough projects.
-    - [W3Schools](https://www.w3schools.com/) - The information about elements, values and attributes was used.
+    - [W3Schools](https://www.w3schools.com/) - The information about HTML, CSS and JavaScript.
-    - [MDN](https://developer.mozilla.org/en-US/) - The information about elements, values and attributes was used.
+    - [MDN](https://developer.mozilla.org/en-US/) - The information about HTML, CSS and JavaScript.
+    - [Stackoverflow](https://stackoverflow.com/) - The use of JavaScript to change html and styles.

   - ### Graphics
     - [Google fonts](https://fonts.google.com/knowledge) - The Fonts were imported from this library.